somebloke1/chroma_mcp_server/docs/rules/testing-and-build-guide.md

 When preparing a new release or updating the version:

 1. **Update CHANGELOG.md** with the new version information:
-   - Add a new section at the top with the new version number and date
+   - Add a new section at the top after the `# Changelog` header with the next block of lines, but before the first `## [version] - TIMESTAMP` entry with the new version number and date
    - Document all significant changes under "Added", "Fixed", "Changed", or "Removed" sections
    - Use clear, concise language to describe each change